SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 verifyElementPresent
 ++++++++++++++++++++
-Use this command when you must test for the presence of a specific UI element, rather then its content.
+Use this command when you must test for the presence of a specific UI element, rather than its content.
 This verification does not check the text, only the HTML tag.
 One common use is to check for the presence of an image.

 ====================   ==================   ============